- FitzGerald Law Company - https://www.fitzgeraldlawcompany.com -

 The immediate family of the applicant may be eligible to obtain U.S. permanent residency with all its benefits, at the same time the applicant receives it.
 Permanent residency allows all family members to live, study and/or work legally in the U.S.

-What documentation do I need to apply for U.S. Residency for family members?
+What Documentation do I Need to Apply for U.S. Residency for Family Members?

 • Birth Certificates – Original (translated if necessary)